MatthiasValvekens/certomancer/docs/plugins.md

   simple example service plugin.

-In general, extension plugins in Certomancer must be **stateless** (or at least, their API should be), and not assume that they will always be called within the same PKI architecture.
+In general, extension, attribute and certificate profile plugins in Certomancer must be **stateless** (or at least, their API should be), and not assume that they will always be called within the same PKI architecture.
 Service plugins should ideally follow the same rules.
 Plugin instances are created when Certomancer starts, and will be used throughout the lifetime of the application.
 See [further down](#registering-and-loading-plugins) for details on the loading process.

 Problems in plugin configuration should be signalled using the `ConfigurationError` exception class.